Gabon cuts internet, imposes curfew amid election voting delays | Politics

 Any irregularities will add to concerns about the post-electoral period, which in Gabon has previously seen violent protests linked to the opposition disputing the result.
 There is no fixed deadline for the announcement of results, but joint opposition candidate Albert Ondo Ossa, 69, and his alliance on Saturday were already questioning the legitimacy of the outcome.

-Citing the threat of online disinformation, the Gabonese government cut the internet until further notice and imposed a night-time curfew from Sunday "in order to prevent any misbehaviour and to preserve the security of the entire population," according to a statement read out on national television on Saturday evening.
+Citing the threat of online disinformation, the Gabonese government cut the internet until further notice and imposed a night-time curfew from Sunday "in order to prevent any misbehaviour and to preserve the security of the entire population", according to a statement read on national television on Saturday evening.
+The Netblocks internet observatory confirmed that a nation-scale internet shutdown was in effect across Gabon - a move it said was "likely to severely limit the public's ability to communicate during the election period".

+Gabon shut down internet access for several days in 2016 when violent street protests erupted against Bongo's contested re-election for his second term that saw the parliament building torched.
 FRAUD ALLEGATION

 The vote is a much-anticipated test of support for Bongo, whose detractors say has done too little to funnel Gabon's oil wealth towards the third of its 2.3 million population living in poverty and question his fitness to govern after a stroke in 2018.
 Bongo has sought to disprove this image on a wide-ranging campaign trail.
 He has promised to create more jobs, boost micro-loan programmes and cut public school fees.

 "We are voting and we are winning," he said in an online post on Saturday, sharing a video of his supporters wearing T-shirts with his campaign slogan "Ali for Everyone".
-The run-up to the election has been smooth, but many fear the post-election period could see turmoil like the protests that broke out after Bongo's 2016 victory.
+The run-up to the election has been smooth, but many fear the post-election period could see turmoil like the 2016 protests.
 The opposition has disputed both his previous election wins, saying he won fraudulently.

 "I am perfectly informed about the fraud orchestrated by Ali Bongo and his supporters," Ondo Ossa told reporters at the polling station at Ba Oumar High School, in Libreville, without detailing the exact allegations.
 "Ali Bongo still has time to negotiate.
 The only negotiation that is necessary is his departure; 60 years in power is too much," he said.